 Visa cancellations and reapplication

-The Government has also announced that arrangements have been made for those whose Student, Student Guardian and Visitor visas were cancelled due to the Coronavirus (COVID-19).
+The Government has also announced that for Student, Student Guardian and Visitor visa holders who had their visas cancelled due to the Coronavirus (COVID-19) may be able to reapply.
 From today (25 February 2020) former visa holders can reapply for those visas and the VAC will be NIL.

 In order to be eligible to reapply you the visa applicant must: